 All these cheeses and more are available across the world.
 In this article, we will only discuss the American kind.

-Yes and no. Yes, because cheese in general is regarded as a fat.
+Yes and no. Yes, because cheese is generally quite high in fat.
 No, because cream cheese is not like ordinary cheese.
-Soft cheeses in general are higher in carbs because they are not aged.
+Soft cheeses in general are higher in carbs because they contain more lactose (which is the carb-containing portion of dairy).

 Being a dairy product, cream cheese is high in fat and contains moderate amounts of protein.
 It is low in carbs, especially if compared to other dairy products like yogurt.